 The most common (≥20%) adverse reactions observed following treatment with INLYTA were diarrhea, hypertension, fatigue, decreased appetite, nausea, dysphonia, palmar-plantar erythrodysesthesia (hand-foot) syndrome, weight decreased, vomiting, asthenia, and constipation.
-Table 1 presents adverse reactions reported in ≥10% patients who received INLYTA or sorafenib.
+Table 5 presents adverse reactions reported in ≥10% patients who received INLYTA or sorafenib.

-Patients Who Received INLYTA or Sorafenib
+Table 5: Adverse Reactions Occurring in ≥10% of Patients Who Received INLYTA or Sorafenib

 |All Gradesb%||Grade 3/4 %||All Gradesb%||Grade 3/4 %|

 |Palmar-plantar erythrodysesthesia syndrome||27||5||51||16|

 b National Cancer Institute Common Terminology Criteria for Adverse Events, Version 3.0